Tech Start-up Website Design and Implementation

 - Showcase their work.

-- The ability to start communication with stakeholders using Mail Chimp.
+- The ability to start communication with the CEO using Mail Chimp.

 Down the line, we implemented changes informed by in-house evaluation and remote tests that used 5-second tests and click tests.
 We looked at perfecting design principles, whether people understood the message of the site and if navigation worked.
 We had little negative feedback and had small changes such as adding images and new bits of content.